sendgrid/docs/source/User_Guide/Legacy_Newsletter/faq.md

 Now that Legacy Newsletter has been sunset, you cannot create or send campaigns.
 This deprecation includes both the web interface at sendgrid.com/newsletter and [APIs]({{root_url}}/API_Reference/Web_API/Legacy_Features/Marketing_Emails_API/index.html) at `api.sendgrid.com/api/newsletter`.

-Statistics related to email sent through Legacy Newsletter before deprecation will be included in your overall SendGrid stats, and are identifiable by the default category of Newsletter, along with any additional categories you’ve assigned your Legacy Newsletter campaigns.
+Statistics related to email sent through Legacy Newsletter before deprecation will be included in your overall SendGrid stats, and are identifiable by the default category of *Newsletter*, along with any additional categories you’ve assigned your Legacy Newsletter campaigns.

 {% warning %}
 There is currently a **brief** grace period to access and download any data you have stored in the application such as contact lists, templates, statistics, or prior campaigns.